Fight Traffic Ticket in Rhode Island

 - Do not want to speak in court.

 - Want someone to examine and cross examine witnesses and the prosecution.

 - Have evidence to present.

-- Are open to a plea agreement.
+- Would consider a plea agreement.

 - Testimony.
 This is “your side" of the events, and it's a good idea to practice it.